 What is a facelift?

 The real difficulty comes from how to achieve these results and improve the contours of the face.
 This can vary extensively from surgeon to surgeon and with experience.
-It is important to discuss the goals of a facelift procedure ahead of time and understand the limitations and expectations.
-Often a facelift is combined with other procedures including a browlift, necklift, eyelid surgery, chin implantation or laser resurfacing.
-The surgical plan is highly individualized to each patient and to his or her goals.
+It is important to discuss the goals of a facelift surgery ahead of time and understand the limitations and expectations.

 How is a facelift performed?

-There are several variations to a facelift.
-These can include regular facelift, short-scar technique, and mini facelift.
+There are several variations of a facelift.
+These can include a regular facelift, short-scar technique, and mini facelift.
 The goal of each of these options is similar in the pursuit of a more youthful appearing face.
-However, the degree to which each of these options can remedy the specific degree of facial aging can be quite substantial.
+However, the degree to which each of these options can remedy facial aging can be quite different.
 Generally, the more severe the signs of aging, the longer the scar will be and the closer it will approximate a traditional facelift.
 A well-done facelift can take 10 or more years off of an aging face, and the results are usually permanent.
 Your consultation with Dr. Panossian will highlight the differences between the various styles of facelift procedures and provide the best option for you.
 Depending on the option that best suits you and how many additional procedures you choose, the surgery takes between 3 and 6 hours.

 These complications can include hematoma (blood collection under the skin), injury to the facial nerve, infection, and adverse reaction to anesthesia.
 Smokers and individuals with uncontrolled diabetes sometimes demonstrate issues with poor wound healing.

 To minimize your risk, pay close attention to Dr. Panossian’s instructions before and after surgery.
-Dr. Panossian’s staff is available at all times to clarify any pre- or postoperative instructions that you may have been given.
+Dr. Panossian’s staff is available at all times to clarify any pre-op or post-operative instructions.
 Please refer to the Pre- and Postoperative General Instructions for further details.